freenas/freenas-docs/userguide/storage.rst

 To view all of the disks recognized by the %brand% system, use :menuselection:`Storage --> Disks`.
-As seen in the example in :numref:`Figure %s <viewing_disks_fig>`, each disk entry displays its device name, its pool membership, its status, serial number, size, description, transfer mode, standby mode, APM status, acoustic level, S.M.A.R.T. status, and configured S.M.A.R.T. options.
+As seen in the example in :numref:`Figure %s <viewing_disks_fig>`, each disk entry displays its device name, pool membership, serial number, size, advanced power management settings, acoustic level settings, and if :ref:`S.M.A.R.T.` testing is enabled.
+This table is adjustable by setting the different column checkboxes above it.
+Set :guilabel:`Toggle` to display all options in the table.

-as well as any read, write, or checksum errors.

 .. _viewing_disks_fig: